OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 - Creation
 - Rotation
-- Deletion
+- Revocation

 #### 2.6.1 Creation

 New secrets must be securely generated and cryptographically robust enough for their purpose.
 Secrets must have the minimum privileges assigned to them to enable their requested use/role.

-Credentials should be transmitted in a secure manor, such that ideally the password would not be transmitted along with the username when requesting user accounts.
-Instead the password should be transmitted via a side-channel such as SMS.
+Credentials should be transmitted in a secure way, such that ideally the password would not be transmitted along with the username when requesting user accounts.
+Instead, the password should be transmitted via a side-channel such as SMS.

 Applications may not benefit from having multiple channels for communication and so credentials must be provisioned in a secure way.